Wind-WindKids/winding/samples/sophieandwind/sun.md

 Still connected" — he drew a line to the web —
 "but not lit up.
 Not getting the full signal."

-“So... it’s like not checking the social feed?”
+“So— like skipping the social feed?”
-Sophie asked, “it’s not that important.”
+Sophie shrugged, “I’m fine.
+Not important.”

 --